 Once the topic is established, and the basic elements of the hackathon have been organised, for the participants to thrive, it is necessary to outline processes for them to follow when they start their group work.
-This is a fundamental step in the organisation of hackathon, it the as enables critical participants' and creative thinking, whilst providing them with a step-by-step framework on how to approach and concretise their ideas.
+This is a fundamental step in the organisation of the hackathon, as it enables participants' critical and creative thinking, whilst providing them with a step-by-step framework on how to approach and concretise their ideas.